Video Anomaly Detection in 10 Years: A Survey and Outlook: Model Evaluation

-A higher AUC value indicates a better model performance, where an AUC of 1 signifies a perfect model and an AUC of 0.5 suggests no discriminative power between positive and negative classes.
-The other method used is the AP, which computes the average value of precision for different recall values.
+A higher AUC value indicates better model performance, where an AUC of 1 signifies a perfect model and an AUC of 0.5 suggests no discriminative power between positive and negative classes. { Two types of AUC that are commonly used for evaluating VAD models are Micro-AUC and Macro-AUC.
+Micro-AUC considers all samples across all classes together to compute a single AUC, making it sensitive to the most frequent classes.
+Macro-AUC, on the other hand, calculates the AUC for each class independently and averages these values, providing a balanced view of performance across all classes.
+While Micro-AUC reflects overall detection capability, Macro-AUC ensures the model performs well across different types of anomalies or normal events, offering insights into potential biases towards certain classes.}

+\textbf{Average Precision (AP):} The AP metric computes the average value of precision for different recall values.
 It summarizes the precision-recall curve into a single value representing average performance across all threshold levels.

-Additionally, the EER represents the point at which the FPR equals the false negative rate (FNR).
+\textbf{Equal Error Rate (EER):} The EER represents the point at which the FPR equals the False Negative Rate (FNR).
 Lower EER values indicate a greater degree of accuracy in the system \cite{supervised2016}.

-In this survey, we use the AUC as the performance metric in our quantitative comparison of the SOTA models in section \ref{bench}.
+In this survey, we use the AUC as the performance metric in our quantitative comparison of the SOTA models in Section \ref{bench}.